Ed Miliband bacon sandwich photograph: 2015 general election campaign

 Parliament dissolved on 30 March, marking the official start of the campaign period for the 2015 general election, with polling day being on 7 May.

 On 7 April 2015, Prime Minister David Cameron ate a hot dog with a knife and fork.
 Although members of the public deemed him "posh" for doing this, The Independent offered the alternative suggestion that Cameron's campaign team were aiming for him to avoid looking like Miliband, which "may have been stage managed one step too far".

 The day before polling day, the tabloid newspaper The Sun used the full photo on its front page, partially super-imposed with the headline "Save Our Bacon", with bylines reading "This is the pig's ear Ed made of a helpless sarnie.
 In 48 hours, he could be doing the same to Britain" above, and "Don't swallow his porkies and keep him out".
 This was interpreted by The Independent as a front page "entirely dedicated to mocking the Labour leader over the infamous incident."
 It sparked another Twitter trend in a show of support for the Labour leader, with users sharing photos of themselves eating bacon sandwiches and other food in a deliberately messy fashion, with the hashtag #JeSuisEd, in reference to Je Suis Charlie.

 Cameron's Conservatives won the general election with an unexpected overall majority.
 Following Labour's defeat, Miliband resigned as leader.
 It is unclear what effect, if any, the photograph had on the eventual result.

 2017 general election campaign

-During the 2017 United Kingdom general election campaign, a picture of Theresa May eating chips was compared to the photo of Miliband eating the sandwich, to which Miliband tweeted to May, "we should talk...".
+During the 2017 general election campaign, a picture of Theresa May eating chips was compared to the photo of Miliband eating the sandwich, to which Miliband tweeted to May, "we should talk...".